The Best AR9 Uppers in 2023

 The upper is also where the barrel and handguard attach.
-What’s important to know is the upper and lower need to be compatible and fit together snugly for your firearm to be accurate and safe to fire.
+The most important bit here is the upper and lower need to be compatible and fit together snugly for your firearm to be accurate and safe to fire.

-PCC’s came about to fill several needs.
-9mm carbines are in the ballpark of AR-15 pistols or short-barreled rifles, but with less hassle around brace rules or federal tax stamps.
+PCC’s came about to fill several needs; 9mm carbines are in the ballpark of AR-15 pistols or short-barreled rifles in terms of interoperable uppers and lowers, but with less hassle around brace rules or federal tax stamps.

 PCC’s throw off a lot less recoil than 5.56 and .223 rounds, making them an ideal choice for women or children who want to get familiar with shooting a rifle-length gun without rifle-level recoil.

-Mil-spec PCC uppers with a 16-inch barrel can provide the same rifle fundamentals practice with the bonus of saving money using the relatively cheap 9mm ammo.
+Mil-spec PCC uppers with a 16-inch barrel are durable upper receivers that can provide the same rifle fundamentals practice with the bonus of saving money using the relatively cheap 9mm ammo.

 9mm Upper Compatibility